Anton-beep/web-crawler/README.md

 ## Pre-setting

 To run a project in development mode
-- Set up environment variables in the `configs/.env.template` file, copy it to `configs/.env`
+- Set up environment variables in the `configs/.env` use `configs/.env.template` for this.
 - Install [Docker](https://www.docker.com)
 - Run the command
 ```bash